yvesdebeer/vuejs-shopping-cart/README.md

 ...

 ```
-At this point you should be able to access your application using the generated application URL but you will not see any products !
-Any idea why these are not shown ?
-Check the console log using the 'inspect' function within your chrome browser.
+At this point you should be able to access your application using the generated application URL but you might not see any products !
+If that is the case, check the console log using the 'inspect' function within your chrome browser.

 - Now you can also set the URL variables as part of the Build Config in OpenShift: